-When the notion of this blog first gestated in my mind, I had a vague hope to curate the testimonies of significant figures that crossed my professional world, and share it with others as a way to communicate the essence of a meaningful life.
-I am kicking off this interview series with Perrine LeClerc, whose dedication to refugee protection with the UN Refugee Agency has led her to Russia, Turkey, Haiti, Dominican Republic, Uganda, Chad, Mexico, France and Niger.
+When the notion of this blog first gestated in my mind, I had a vague hope to curate the testimonies of significant figures that crossed my world, and share it with others as a way to communicate the essence of a meaningful life.
+I start with Perrine LeClerc, whose dedication to refugee protection with the UN Refugee Agency has led her to Russia, Turkey, Haiti, Dominican Republic, Uganda, Chad, Mexico, France and Niger.
 Presently, she is based in Paris and is the Head of Office for a Migrant Shelter in Nanterre.
 I first met and befriended Perrine about 7 years ago when we were both stationed in Ankara and immediately fell in love with her genuine and unpretentious personality.
 Despite moving on to different hemispheres, we continued to stay in touch about our present highs and lows and she never stopped inspiring me with her courage and honesty both in her professional and personal journey.
 Interviewing her for this project of mine has only further heightened both my affection and respect for her, and I hope you get as much out of it as I did!
 If you want to know more about the type of work that Perrine has engaged in, then these articles from The Guardian (here) and The New York Times (here) (which also features Perrine) may interest you.

 1. Describe your childhood influences and what you believe shaped you to be where you are today.